fschuttegithub/ModelSDKScript/README.md

 The command will:
 1. Ensure the `results/` directory exists.
 2. For each configured app, create a temporary working copy of the specified branch.
-3. Load the domain model, inspect non-persistable entities, and append rows to that app’s worksheet.
+3. Load the domain model, inspect persistable entities, and append rows to that app’s worksheet.
 4. Save or overwrite `results/mendix_model_export.xlsx`.
 5. Print a success message on stderr when the workbook is written.